Chasing the Unavailable: My Dopamine Addiction

 Even when I say I’m done, I don’t fully shut the door.
 Part of me hopes that if I wait long enough, they’ll realize what they lost.
 This hope keeps me from fully letting go because I’m still living in a “maybe one day” mindset.

-In this waiting, in this thrill– I watch the wheel spin, greedily hoping for the impossible win.
+In this waiting, in this thrill, I watch the wheel spin, greedily waiting for the near impossible win.